ThePhD/future_cxx/papers/source/C - embed.md

 &emsp; &emsp; <b>&num;</b> <b>embed</b> <i>constant-expression<sub>opt</sub></i> <code>&quot;</code> <i>q-char-sequence</i> <code>&quot;</code> <i>new-line</i>
 </p>

 <p>searches a sequence of implementation-defined places for a resource identified uniquely by the specified sequence between the <code>&quot;</code>, or <code>&lt;</code> and <code>&gt;</code>, delimiters.
-The named resource is searched for in an implementation-defined manner.
+The search for the named resource is done in an implementation-defined manner.
 If this search is not supported, or if the search fails, the directive is reprocessed as if it read</p>

 <p>
 &emsp; &emsp; <b>&num;</b> <b>embed</b> <i>constant-expression<sub>opt</sub></i> <code>&lt;</code> <i>h-char-sequence</i> <code>&gt;</code> <i>new-line</i>